thomasclaudiushuber/mvvmgen/docs/00_start_here.md

 # Welcome to the MvvmGen Docs

 **MvvmGen** is a modern and lightweight MVVM library that is built on top of C# Source Generators.
+It is a "Source Generator First/Only" framework that contains everything that you need to build XAML applications with the popular Model-View-ViewModel-pattern (MVVM):
+- A `ViewModelBase` class
+- An `ICommand` implementation
+- An EventAggregator to communicate between ViewModels
+- Attributes like `ViewModel`, `Property`, `Command` and `Inject` that you use to hook up MvvmGen’s C# Source Generator, the so-called `ViewModelGenerator`

-Here in the docs you'll learn about its features.
+Here in the docs you'll learn about the features of **MvvmGen**.
 Beside the docs, please also check out [the MvvmGen Samples repository](https://github.com/thomasclaudiushuber/mvvmgen-samples) that contains full applications built with WPF, WinUI, and MvvmGen.